Sallam-tech/-Eye-Controlled-Mouse-Hands-Free-Cursor-Control/README.md

 # 👁️ Eye-Controlled Mouse – Hands-Free Cursor Control

 Control your computer with **just your eyes** — no hands required.
-This intelligent, accessibility-focused project lets users move the cursor and perform mouse clicks using **eye movement and blinks**, built entirely in Python, this AI-powered solution makes computer interaction more accessible for everyone, especially users with physical disabilities.
+This intelligent, accessibility-focused project lets users move the cursor and perform mouse clicks using **eye movement and blinks**, built entirely in Python, his AI-powered solution makes computer interaction more accessible for everyone, especially users with physical disabilities.

 ---